lucaspaulamonti/lucaspaulamonti/README.md

 - 📫 How to reach me: Send me a message on my linkedin.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: Too much change is not a good thing.
 Ask the climate. _Michael Scott

+Higher Education in Psychology.
+Higher Education in Systems Analysis and Development.
+Technical Education in Informatics/Computer Science.

  ### Social media:
 <div width=100% margin=0% padding=0%>